-The FX909A is a CMOS integrated circuit that contains all of the baseband signal processing and Medium Access Control (MAC) protocol functions required for a high performance GMSK Wireless Packet Data Modem.
-It interfaces with the modem host processor and the radio modulation/demodulation circuits to deliver reliable two-way transfer of the application data over the wireless link.
+The MX909A is a low power CMOS device containing all of the baseband signal processing and Medium Access Control (MAC) protocol functions required for a high performance GMSK Wireless Packet Data Modem.
+The MX909A interfaces with a host μ C and radio modulation/demodulation circuits to deliver reliable two-way transfer of application data over a wireless link.

-The FX909A assembles application data received from the processor, adds error correction code (FEC), adds error detection code (CRC), time-spreads this data by interleaving (burst-error protection) and scrambles (randomises) the bit pattern.
-After adding bit and frame sync codewords, it converts the packet into analogue GMSK signals for modulating the radio transmitter.
+The MX909A assembles application data received from the host μ C, adds forward error correction (FEC), and error detection (CRC) codes, time-spreads this data by interleaving (burst-error protection) and scrambles (randomizes) the bit pattern.
+After automatically adding bit and frame sync codewords, the data packet is converted into analog GMSK signals for modulating into the radio transmitter.

-In receive mode, the FX909A performs the reverse function using the analogue signals from the receiver discriminator.
-After error correction and removal of the packet overhead, the recovered application data is supplied to the processor.
-Any residual uncorrected errors in the data will be flagged.
-A readout of the SNR value during receipt of a packet is also provided.
+In the receive mode, the MX909A performs the reverse function using the analog signals from the receivers discriminator.
+After error correction and removal of the packet overhead, the recovered application data is supplied to the host μ C. Any CRC detected residual uncorrected errors in the data will be flagged.
+Readout of the SNR value during receipt of a packet is also provided.

-The FX909A uses data block sizes and FEC/CRC algorithms compatible with the Mobitex Wide Area Network over-air standard.
-The format used is suitable for other private applications which require the high-speed transfer of data over narrow-band wireless links.
-The FX909A is programmable to operate at most standard bit-rates from a wide choice of Xtal/clock frequencies.
+The MX909A uses data block sizes and FEC/CRC algorithms compatible with the MobitexTM Wide Area Network over-air standard.
+The format used is suitable for other private applications where the high-speed transfer of data over narrow-band wireless links is required.
+The MX909A is programmable to operate at standard bit-rates from a wide choice of XTAL/CLOCK frequencies.